Why We Are so Often Lazy Christians

 Is that number increasing or declining?

 According to the Centers for Disease Control and Prevention, when abortion in America was legalized in 1973 the abortion rate was 14 per 1,000 women between the ages of 15 and 44.
 The number of abortions peaked in 1990 with a rate of 24 per 1,000.
 From that high, the CDC reported the numbers declined through 2002 and then stabilized.
 In 2012 the abortion rate was 13.2 abortions per 1,000.
+Lower than when abortion was illegal.
+Additionally, in 1965 deaths due to complications from illegal abortions was reported at 200 women.
+The latest statistic for such deaths per year?
+13.

 "Given the large decreases in the total number, rate, and ratio of reported abortions from 2011 to 2012, in combination with decreases that occurred during 2008–2011, all three measures reached historic lows." -CDC